mark-torres10/personal_website/_posts/research/index.md

 ---
 title: Research
-layout: category
+layout: collection
-permalink: /categories/research/
+permalink: /research/
-taxonomy: research
+collection: research
 ---
 Blog posts and write-ups related to research that I'm working on.